streamich/jskernel/README.md

     tty.js
     timers.js

 *Hard ones:* And finally we get to the modules that are hard to implement in pure JavaScript.
-These are either computationally intensive modules that we would need a worker pool to run in background, or modules like `tls`, which probably don't have a JavaScript implementation:
+These are computationally intensive modules for which we would need a worker pool to run in background:

     child_process.js
     cluster.js